NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 The list above is subject to change with more cateogires likely to be added later as the system evolves and matures...

+Sometimes you may earn karma in multiple categories for one action such as by donating to a animal shelter you will earn karma for both **Helping Animals** and for **Contibuting Towards A Good Cause - Funder**.

 You will be able to see how the karma you have earnt is broken down into these categories on the users profile/avatar.
 Various quests, special powers, abilities, items, locations, etc will unlock once you have reached a certain minimum karma level.
 If you fall below that level by losing karma then they will become locked again.
 The minimum karma level would normally be your total karma level but it could also be a combination of the various karma categories above.
 For example to enter a special mystic temple in Our World you may need a total karma level of 1000, karma level of 500 in Self Help/Improvement & 500 karma level for Our World.
 You could need a karma level of 300 for Helping Animals to access a secret animal sanctuary within Our World.

 You will also be able to view the karma levels of other users, this can help you reach out to them to help improve their karma in cateogries they are lacking in by inviting them on a Quest with you or your group.
 You

+### Open Karma Committe/Community Concensors

+There will be a Open Karma Committe who will decide the algorithms for karma allocation through concensors with the community.
+The community can vote for any proposals the committe publish and only ones which receive enough votes will be made "OASIS Law".
+The community can also vote in representives to sit on the commitee so it is as open and democratic as possible.

+**We wish to empower the community to feel into their own hearts for what is right for them.
+We want them to own the system. **

+### Satillite Apps/Games/Websites

+As already mentioned, many satillite apps/games/websites will plug into Our World using the OASIS API.
+They can choose to just share the central avatar/profile and the karma system or they can choose to also define the 2D Sprite or 3D object that will appear in Our World at the geolocation specified thrugh the API.
+This will be the visual representation of the app/game/website/organisation and when the player either walks into or interacts with (click, touch, etc) it will display info and meta data passed through the API.
+The player can then choose to launch the app/game/website from within Our World.

+A list of possible apps/games/websites can be found below:

+* Noomap
+* Seeds
+* AppsForGood
+* Ocean
+* PreSearch
+* Uplift
+*

+We are in the process of reaching out to these to see if they wish to be one of the early adopters of the OASIS API.

+**Early adopters will receive a special status and highlighting so they will stand out from the crowd in listings (website), on the map (smartphone version) & in the 3D VR world (Desktop & consoles).
+So if you wish to take advantage of this offer or know of anyone else who could please get in touch on ourworld@nextgensoftware.co.uk.
+We would love to hear from you! :)**

+Please see the [Social Network](#socialnetwork) section for more info...

 ## .NET HDK